-11. Nolan wanted most of the explosions to look surreal, rather than the standard Hollywood orange flames.
+11. Christopher Nolan wanted the explosions in Inception to look surreal, rather than the standard Hollywood orange flames.

 Shooting guidelines in Paris frowned upon the use of actual explosions.
 So, the crew used high-pressure nitrogen, which they set off right near the cast.
 Said special effects coordinator Chris Corbould, “When we let an explosion off behind an actor, you get a very different reaction from when he is standing in front of a green screen and someone yells, ‘Explosion!’”
 More debris was added and the explosions were enhanced in post-production.

-12. The paradoxical stairs were inspired by the art of M.C.
+12. The paradoxical stairs in Inception were inspired by the art of M.C.
 Escher.

 Nolan wanted to build a paradoxical staircase that worked, but it wasn't possible.
 So, they built a staircase that just ended abruptly.
 In order to make them look like a paradox on camera, the crew turned to a visual effects team.
 According to Paul Franklin, the Visual Effects Supervisor, “These steps have to be built in such a way that when you view them from one angle, the top most level of the staircase lines up with the bottom most level of the staircase.
 And so what visual effects is able to do is we’re able to make computer models of this and work out exactly the dimensions of the steps that have to be built and where the camera has to be in three-dimensional space to be able to film it.”

-13. Nolan's team built sets that shifted and rotated.
+13. Christopher Nolan's production team built sets that shifted and rotated for Inception.

-14. The actors didn’t have too much trouble telling which level of the dream world they were supposed to be in at the time.
+14. Inception's actors had an easy way of telling which level of the dream world they were supposed to be in during a particular scene.

-15. The mountain set was built into the side of a mountain.
+15. Inception's mountain set was built into the side of a mountain.

 The set, built into a mountainside in Alberta, had no snow at the time.
 In fact, the crew was starting to get concerned that they wouldn’t end up having any snow by the time the shoot started.
 “The art department kept sending us pictures of mud," Thomas said.
 "The week before we went up there, we still had no snow.”
 But that wasn’t a problem for long.
 They ended up shooting in the middle of blizzards after the biggest storm of the decade.